Quantum-Enhanced LLM Efficient Fine Tuning: Experiment

 \subsection{Evaluation Metrics}

-In this experiment, Cross-Entropy Loss\cite{goodfellow2016deep} is adopted as the evaluation metric for the model.
+In this experiment, cross-entropy loss\cite{goodfellow2016deep} is adopted as the training and validation loss function for the model.
 Cross-entropy measures the difference between the predicted probability distribution of the model and the true label distribution, effectively reflecting the optimization level of classification tasks.
 A smaller value indicates that the model's predictions are closer to the true distribution.
-For a dataset containing N samples, the cross-entropy loss is calculated as:
+For a dataset containing $N$ samples, the cross-entropy loss is calculated as:

-where C represents the total number of classes in the classification task, $y_{ik}\in\{0,1\}$ is the true label of sample i for class k (in one-hot encoding form), and $p_{ik}\in(0,1)$ denotes the predicted probability that sample i belongs to class k.
+where C represents the total number of classes in the classification task, $y_{ik}\in\{0,1\}$ is the true label of sample $i$ for class $k$ (in one-hot encoding form), and $p_{ik}\in(0,1)$ denotes the predicted probability that sample $i$ belongs to class $k$.
 This loss function averages the prediction errors across all samples through the double summation operation, effectively penalizing misclassified predictions while ensuring comparability of losses across different batches of data.

-For text generation evaluation, we utilize BLEU-4\cite{papineni2002bleu} and ROUGE\cite{lin2004rouge} scores.
-BLEU-4 calculates 4-gram precision with a brevity penalty BP to penalize short outputs: